microfleet/core/packages/core/docs/recipes/knex-migration.md

 exports.config = { transaction: false }
 ```

-Now, if you start your microservice, you will see that the new table generated automatically.
+Now, if you start your microservice, you will see that the new table has been generated automatically.
 ```console
 user@$: DEBUG=* yarn mfleet
   knex:bindings undefined trx2 +5ms